Modeling electron fractionalization with unconventional Fock spaces: Introduction

+Lattice-regularized theories are everywhere in physics, because they capture in a transparent way the interplay between internal symmetries, strong correlations \cite{wilson1974}, topological quantum orders \cite{wen2002,kitaev2003,nussinov2009}, dualities \cite{savit1980,cobanera2011}, and disorder \cite{anderson,ryu2010}.
+They represent a rich class of models naturally suited for numerical simulations, notwithstanding the fact that they pose exponentially hard computational problems more often than not.
+Quantum information processing tools are best adapted to lattice-regularized systems \cite{amico2008}.
+Because microscopically motivated lattice theories can be extraordinarily detailed, it is often necessary or desirable to search for simplifications.
+The schematic models that result, sometimes derived and sometimes conjectured, are regarded as effective, and one seeks to incorporate in them as much as one believes to know about the nature of the quasiparticle excitations dominant in the energy scales of interest.

-In spite of the impressive range of applicability of lattice field theories, there is one topic where they have played a small role so far: charge fractionalization.
-For example, the model used in Ref. \onlinecite{su1979} to study fractionally charged kinks in polyacetylene is a typical lattice Hamiltonian describing electrons coupled to phonons.
-However, the dressing of the kinks by the fermions is studied in the limit where the kinks are static.
-In a regime where the electrons would coexist with dynamic kinks, channels for charge breakup and recombination might emerge.
-An effective lattice field theory for such a regime would be quite different from the initial model of electrons and phonons.
-Presumably it would feature effective creation and annihilation operators for dressed kinks.
+This paper focuses on one particular topic where effective lattice models have played a relatively small role thus far: electron fractionalization.
+Consider for concreteness the Su-Schrieffer-Heeger (SSH) model \cite{su1979} of electrons coupled to phonons in one dimension.
+In this model of the linear polyacetylene molecule, kinks in the phonon field carry a fractional amount of electric charge, due to dressing by the electronic degrees of freedom.
+Typically, this dressing mechanism is investigated in an approximation in which the kinks are static.
+This approximation is very fruitful and admits grand generalizations in field theory \cite{niemi}.
+But in a less simplified picture where the phonons are not frozen, the electrons might coexist with dynamic kink excitations, and channels for electron breakup into fractionally charged kinks and recombination might perhaps exist.
+If this were the case, an {\it effective} lattice field theory of such a regime, especially a simple one, would be quite different from the starting point, the SSH model.
+Presumably it would feature effective creation and annihilation operators of dressed kinks.
+But what should be the algebra of such effective creation and annihilation operators?

-Similar considerations apply to the fractional quantum Hall (FQH) effect. \cite{dassarma1997,heinonen1998} The fractionally-charged quasiparticles of the fractional quantum Hall liquids do not emerge from a microscopic Hamiltonian in the way they do for polyacetylene.\cite{murthy2003} The fractional quantum Hall effect stands as a much more complicated problem.
-But for the Jain fractions \(\nu=p/q\) (\(q\) odd), there is agreement on three basic points.
-First, the charge of the elementary \cite{goldhaber2003} quasiparticles is \(e^*=e/q\), independent of \(p\) (\(e<0\) is the charge of the electron).
-Second, the quasiparticles display unconventional exchange statistics, in one-to-one correspondence \cite{su1986} with their charge.
-And third, an electron entering a FQH fluid may undergo charge breakup, splitting into several mobile quasiparticles.

-In this paper I will show that it is possible to organize these kinematical constraints into a lattice-regularized ansatz for a second-quantized description of fractionally-charged quasiparticles.
-The effective quasiparticle creation and annihilation operators that follow from the ansatz can accomodate other kinematic constraints like conserved non-Abelian charges.
-Thus, they are well suited for generating effective lattice mod- els of fractionalizing media.
-I will also show how to model charge breakup processes at the interface between a fractionalizing medium and a normal medium.